 If you have a silo-based leadership team, you’re going to have an organisation that’s oriented toward silo-based working.
 So you need to set an example from the top.
 It’s one of the reasons why Reward Gateway moved to a functional leadership team.

-One of the biggest ways to break down silos and engage more individuals in the broader goals of the organisation is to simply get up out of your seat and talk to people.
-Explain things to them in person.
-They’ll be much more open to what you’re trying to accomplish than if you’re only sending impersonal emails with no explanation.
+One of the biggest ways to break down silos and engage more individuals in the broader goals of the organisation, as more and more employees return to the office, is to simply get up out of your seat and talk to people.
+Explain things to them in person (or virtually, with a quick coffee chat, if you're still working remotely).
+They’ll be much more open to what you’re trying to accomplish than if you’re only sending impersonal emails.

 I suggest creating a communications path — opt to talk in person or calling instead of messaging or emailing.
 Open communication is key.